Chandru-crypted/Automatic-Ausculation-of-abnormal-breath-sounds/README.md

 https://drive.google.com/file/d/1N8N9VMoAXP7eUU-TqlKf85qLXHAbE-bt/view?usp=sharing

 ## Working
-Our code logic was based on the unique characterstics of the abnormalities, basic flow of the main programme is given below :
+Our code logic was based on the unique characterstics of each abnormalities.
+Basic flow of the main programme is given below :

 1) Normalisation
 2) Classify the sound as "hard" or "soft" breath